lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/notEndingWith.md

-Alias of the notLikePost method.
+Alias of the notLikePre method.